ktisis-tools/ImGuizmo.NET/README.md

 ## Footnotes

 [^1]: On Windows systems, if your SSH Key requires a passphrase, you may need to run `git submodule update --init` from Git Bash instead of the built-in command prompt due to a problem with the passphrase prompt.
+[^2]: Please ensure you are using a GNU Make-compatible `make` binary.
+NMake is currently not supported.